Sharif355/Sharif355/README.md

 - 📫 You can reach me <a href="mailto:isharif766@gmail.com" target="blank">Here.</a>

-- 📄 Know about my <a href="https://drive.google.com/file/d/1JdTaDsuwQqLtnKgzzlXNve0UGZJ1OnIV/view?usp=sharing" >Experiences.<a/>
+- 📄  Curious about my journey?
+Explore my <a href="https://drive.google.com/file/d/1JdTaDsuwQqLtnKgzzlXNve0UGZJ1OnIV/view?usp=sharing" >Experiences<a/>here.

-- ⚡ Fun fact: **I'm an avid hiker and have conquered several challenging trails, finding inspiration in nature to balance the digital world of coding and web development.**
+- ⚡ Fun fact: ** Beyond the digital realm, I'm an avid hiker who finds inspiration in nature to balance the world of coding and web development.**